remipch/remipch.github.io/robotics.md

 I've been working on [Ecorobotix](https://ecorobotix.com/en/) machines:

 * AVO, an autonomous robot which offers smart and ultra-ecological spraying
-* ARA, an ultra-high precision sprayer which enables the ultra-targeted application of herbicides, fungicides, insecticides or fertilizers
+* ARA, an ultra-high precision sprayer

 I was in charge of specifying and implementing the __positioning software module__ for these machines.